Shubhamchaudhari1807/FoodSprint-A-Beautiful-Modern-Restaurant-Web-App-for-Instant-Table-Reservations/README.md

-🍽️ SnakRestro - A Sleek Restaurant Reservation Web App
+🍽️ FoodSprint - A Sleek Restaurant Reservation Web App

   Your perfect meal, just a click away.